 With all the underlying principles fully understood, we are now ready to appreciate the impact of the location of the pickups on the sound tones.

-Pickups only detect string vibrations that are near to it.
-If, node of any harmonic falls above the pickup, it will not sense that harmonic.
-In same way, if antinode of any harmonic, is above the pickup, it will form major component of the sound produced.
-Hence, pickups, effectively filters the harmonics, based on their locations.
+Pickups only detect string vibrations that are near to them.
+If the node of any harmonic falls above the pickup, it will not sense that harmonic.
+In the same way, if the antinode of any harmonic, is above the pickup, it will form a major component of the sound produced.
+Hence, pickups effectively filter the harmonics, based on their locations.
 Hence different tonal sounds are picked up by them.

 Pickup Near The Bridge.